 The ME Lab combines behavioral, patient-based and functional magnetic resonance imaging (fMRI) approaches in young and older adults, and uses novel paradigms, virtual reality, and wearable camera technologies that allow for investigations of memory in real-world environments- thus, maintaining the ecological validity of memories while exerting control over their properties.

-The ME Lab has a fully funded graduate student opportunities!
+The ME Lab has fully funded graduate student opportunities!
 Find out more about joining our research team here.

 Research